nodejs/node/doc/api/timers.md

 * Returns: {boolean}

-Used to check whether the `Timeout` object will keep the Node.js event loop active.
+If true, the `Timeout` object will keep the Node.js event loop active.

 ### timeout.ref()
 <!-- YAML